Total says gas leak cut to a third after relief work

 The gas leak, which started on March 25, is costing Total $2.5 million per day, the company said.

-Britain could be facing as much as a 6 percent cut to gas supplies this summer due to the closure of the Elgin and two neighboring gas fields, National Grid said on Tuesday.
+Britain could be facing as much as a 6 percent cut to gas supplies this summer due to the closure of the Elgin and two neighbouring gas fields, National Grid (NG.L) said on Tuesday.

 (Reporting by Karolin Schaps; Editing by Hans-Juergen Peters)